kyle-tennison/notes/independent study/math/calculus/Product Rule.md

 $$\frac{df}{dt} = \frac{f(t+dt)-f(t)}{dt} \tag2$$

-And, then by *multiplying* by $dt$, we get a definition for $df$, which is exactly what we see in the area equations above.
+And then, by *multiplying* by $dt$, we get a definition for $df$, which is exactly what we see in the area equations above.

 $$df = f(t+dt)-f(t) \tag3$$